feradauto/nlp4sg/README.md

 # Beyond Good Intentions: Reporting the Research Landscape of NLP for Social Good

-For reproduction of the models place the "data", "dataset" and "outputs" folders in this directory <br/>

-"sg_classifier" folder corresponds to the code for the dataset creation and the task <br/>
-"sg_match" folder" corresponds to the code for the models of task 2 <br/>
-"sg_information_extraction" folder corresponds to the code for the models of task 3 <br/>

 ## General installation instructions

 1. `conda create -n nlp4sg python=3.7`